 Leverage existing data management systems for your data fabric

 Instead of replacing legacy technologies, a data fabric works alongside existing investments and improves their utility.
-This is because a data fabric is not a single solution, it is actually an architecture design that operates at the compute layer and focuses on connecting data wherever it resides.
-Thus, a data fabric actually improves upon existing data storage assets like data lakes, data catalogs, warehouses, and other data integration platforms like MDM.
+This is because a data fabric is not a single solution; it is an architecture design that operates at the compute layer and focuses on connecting data wherever it resides.
+Thus, a data fabric improves upon existing data storage assets like data lakes and warehouses, data catalog software, and other data integration platforms like MDM.

-The key to get started: an Enterprise Knowledge Graph
+The key to getting started: an Enterprise Knowledge Graph

 The mechanism for weaving the fabric is an Enterprise Knowledge Graph (EKG).
 The EKG sits at the compute layer, as seen in the diagram above, and connects disparate data of any structure using semantic graph.